Children’s Feet & Growing Pains

 A side view of a foot with a hand holding the ankle.
 The ankle is highlighted red signifying pain

 Growing pains aren’t just painful and frustrating for children, they can also see them miss out on their favourite sports and activities with their friends.
-Our podiatrists treat growing pains by getting down to the root of why they occur - helping get kids back to doing the things they love as quickly as possible.
+Our podiatrists treat growing pains by getting down to the root cause of why they occur to stop the painful and uncomfortable symptoms.
+We help kids get kids back to doing the things they love as quickly as possible.

 Growing pains affect children between the ages of 3 and 12 years, often (but not always) during a growth spurt.
-There’s a common misconception that growing pains are one of those natural problems that are a part of adolescence that kids must see through and wait until they pass themselves, with no available treatment at home or professionally.
-The truth is that there is always a cause for musculoskeletal pain, and when we identify the cause, knowing which steps to take to help resolve the problem is often straightforward.
-This is exactly the case for growing pains.
+There’s a common misconception that growing pains are one of those expected problems that kids must go through and put up with, like losing their baby teeth.
+The truth is that when it comes to musculoskeletal pain, there is always a cause, and when we identify the cause, knowing which steps to take to help resolve the problem is often straightforward.

 What Are Growing Pains?